 Care should be taken when attempting this trail with backpacks.
 It is far better to skirt around it and then do it as a day trip.

 Like Basin, Saddleback has a very dramatic exposed W side the result of a landslide many years ago.
-The peak also has great views of Gothics, Marcy, the W side of Haystack and the rugged trail up to Basin.
-The peak has two summits (a rare thing in the Adirondacks) which are connected by a diping ridgeline.
+The peak also has great views of Gothics, Marcy, the W side of Haystack, and the rugged trail up to Basin.
+The peak has two summits (a rare thing in the Adirondacks) which are connected by a dipping ridgeline.
 The High point by about 60 feet is the summit to the W.

 As Saddleback sits in the middle of the Great Range it is accessible from at least four main trailheads.
 The normal route is to start at the trail junction between Gothics and Saddleback and head W or one can start at the other end and head E.

-The normal route is to start from the Gardens at Keen up the Phelps trail, to the Interior Outpost and from there, either go directly up to the E start of the trail, by taking the Ore Bed Trail, or going around to the W start of the trail by continuing down the Phelps trial.
+The normal route is to start from the Gardens at Keen up the Phelps trail, to the Interior Outpost, and from there, either go directly up to the E start of the trail, by taking the Ore Bed Trail or going around to the W start of the trail by continuing down the Phelps trial.

 Another popular route is to start at Adirondack Loj and up the Van Hoevenberg Trail taking the cutoff for Haystack just before the treeline at Marcy.
 Parking is available at both trailheads for a small fee but the Gardens lot is small and fills up quickly.
-There is a shuttle bus from Keen Valley Airport to the Gardens that has been running over the past few years in the summer.
+There is a shuttle bus from Keen Valley Airport to the Gardens that has been running over the past few years in summer.